kylegwilliam/byu-cs324/hw-sockets/README.md

 $ ./client -4 hostname port foo bar abc123
 ```

- 15. The server prints out the _remote_ address and port associated with the
+ 16. The server prints out the _remote_ address and port associated with the
      incoming message, and the client prints out the _local_ address and port
      associated with its socket.
 They should match!  *What do you notice about
      the value of the local port used by the client for _different_ messages
      sent using the _same_ socket (i.e., from running `./client` a single
      time)?*
- 16. *What do you notice about the value of the local port used by the client
+ 17. *What do you notice about the value of the local port used by the client
      for _different_ messages sent using _different_ sockets (i.e., from
      running `./client` multiple times)?*
- 17. *Looking inside `server.c`, how many sockets does the server use to
+ 18. *Looking inside `server.c`, how many sockets does the server use to
      communicate with multiple clients?*  For example, one for _each_ client,
-     one for _all_ clients, etc.
+     one for _all_ clients, etc.  Explain how and why this behavior is
- 18. *How does this compare to the answer to the behavior for a server-side UDP
-     socket (see question 5)?*
+     different than that exemplified in question 5.

-Make the following modifications, which mirror those made in Part 1 (preceding
+Make the following modifications, which mirror those made in Part 1
-questions 7 - 10):
+(immediately preceding questions 8 - 11):

   - Modify `server.c` such that it sleeps for five seconds immediately after
     calling `accept()`.